julianmina00/keeper/README.md

 Please upload the project to GitHub.
 It must have a readme.md file  that contains, at least:

-* Your full name
+* Your full name, email address, phone number & Passport or ID Card Number
-* The mvn command required to build and start the site
+* The *mvn* command required to build and start the site
 * The local URL of the web page
 * Instructions to operate the site
 * Basic description of the architecture